Jwakers/overload/README.md

 - [x] On Iphone we need the UI to avoid the notch at the bottom of the screen
 - [ ] Clicking toasts close the drawers
 - [ ] On saving a workout session, all unsaved exercise sets should be saved first or at least warn that they are not saved
-- [ ] When setting and saving PD and performance data we must account for difference in weight unit
+- [ ] When setting and saving PB and performance data we must account for difference in weight unit
 - [ ] Signed out users can see the nav and start workouts
 - [ ] Edit exercise button does not work (happened when workout sets were all deleted)
 - [ ] Should not be able to delete sets unless the exercise set isActive
 - [ ] Add exercise to split banner shows when no split is selected
+- [ ] When a workout session is deleted, exercise performance is not re-evaluated/removed
 - [ ] No way to sign out
 - [ ] Toast descriptions are too light for example when used for push notification toasts
 - [ ] Notifications section in settings.
 Green tick is squashed on Iphone